Chronograph data: what to record and why

 Extreme spread (ES).
 Difference between the highest and lowest shot in the string.
 Less informative than SD because it’s just two data points, but it’s the number that screams loudest when something is genuinely off (one shot 60 fps off the rest is interesting and SD won’t say so as clearly).

 That’s the bulk of it.
-Five numbers per load.
-The first one (sample size) is the one most handloaders forget to record and the one that determines whether the other four are worth anything.
+Four numbers per load, all computed automatically from the velocities you enter.
+The first one (sample size) is the one that determines whether the other three are worth anything, which is why the app calls it out when it’s small.

 What’s worth a note, not a number

 Conditions.
 Temperature most importantly.
 Powder velocity is temperature-sensitive in degrees-per-fps amounts that absolutely add up between a 40°F morning and an 85°F afternoon.
-Write down the temp.
+Write down the temp in the session notes.

 Fliers.
 One round that came in 80 fps low.
-Note it.
+Use the per-shot notes field.
 Was there a hangfire?
 Did the round feel weird going in?
 Did you flinch?
-Was it the round you weren’t watching the muzzle from?
-A flier with a story is sometimes worth excluding from the SD calculation.
-A flier without a story is data and stays in.
+A flier with a story is sometimes worth excluding from the SD calculation — for now the app keeps all shots in the math, but the note travels with the shot so you can decide later.

 The bigger number to ignore